AutomationD/sming-docker/TROUBLESHOOTING.md

 - Download new setup file for Kitematic
 - Run Kitematic setup as administrator & follow the guidelines

+# MacOS
+TBD, PRs are welcome

 # Linux
+TBD, PRs are welcome

 ## Getting more information about WHY Kitematic VM is not working
 In order to get more detail about why kitematic VM is not starting do the following: